COR1999/covid_case/readme.md

 1. Register account using sign up :heavy_check_mark:
     1. Go to django admin and check that user object was created with the email, first name and last name from sign up form :heavy_check_mark:
     2. After a successful user sign up, check that it redirects to login page. :heavy_check_mark:
-2. Attempt to create a user with the same email address that already exists and check if it fails with a message. :heavy_check_mark:
+2. Attempt to create a user with the an email address that already exists and check if it fails with a message. :heavy_check_mark:
 3. Attempt to create a user with passwords that don't match.
 This should fail with a message.
 Check that it fails to create the user. :heavy_check_mark:
 4. Attempt to create a user with a password less then 8 characters.
 This should fail with a message.
 Check that it fails to create the user. :heavy_check_mark:
 5. Attempt to create a user with a password that is the same as the email.
 This should fail with a message.